-Parks Canada and Mountain Equipment Co-op (MEC) have partnered to develop a national "Learn to Camp" initiative.
-The Learn to Camp initiative is aiming to instil the confidence in participants to camp on their own and to find enjoyment in camping while connecting to experiences at Parks Canada’s places.
-Mountain Equipment Co-op like Parks Canada, encourages Canadians of all ages to experience the outdoors and have a connection to nature.
-They are a leading Canadian retail co-operative with 14 stores across the country serving 3.3 million members.
+Parks Canada and (MEC) Mountain Equipment Co-op have partnered to develop and deliver the "Learn-to Camp" national program .
+The Learn-to Camp program is aiming to instil the confidence in participants to camp on their own and to find enjoyment in camping while connecting to experiences at Parks Canada’s places.
+MEC like Parks Canada, encourages Canadians of all ages to experience the outdoors and have a connection to nature.
+They are a leading Canadian retail co-operative with 22 stores across the country serving more than 4 million members.

 Mars Canada Inc.

 The Historic Division of Mars began in 2006 with the vision of establishing Mars, Incorporated as the undisputed leader in chocolate history.
 The mission is to pursue and share chocolate's rich past, and create authentically historic chocolate experiences that allow people to enjoy the combination of history and Mars chocolate-making excellence.
 Parks Canada and Mars Canada Inc. have collaborated on creating unique historic chocolate experiences at many National Historic Sites, and sharing stories related to chocolate history in Canada.
 For more information on National Historic Sites and heritage chocolate, please visit heritagechocolate.ca